CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the web
+JavaScript is a programming language used primarily by Web browsers to create a dynamic and interactive experience for the user.

 ## Question 8